Skip to content

 Turn a panel knobThe display jumps to that knob immediately.
 Macro MIDI is sent when configured.

-Use the encoder when you want to look ahead — for example, check knob 12’s macros while leaving the physical knob where it is.
+Use the Grid when you want to look ahead — for example, check knob 12’s macros while leaving the physical knob where it is.
 Turn the actual knob when you want to perform and send MIDI.

 INFO